liferay/generator-liferay-fragments/README.md

 In newer Liferay Portal releases a lot of incredible features have been added to the Toolkit and portal itself.
 Although this tool can manage any kind of fragment, not all versions of portal support the same set of features.
-This is a small summary of which features come with each release.
+This is a small summary of which features come with each release (please check Liferay Docs if you need further information).

 ##### Liferay 7.2